Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The program works only when the user attempts to create a New Record.

-If the Category Code is Text value, then you need to make a change in the criteria part of the DMax() Function as given below:
+If the Category Code is a Text value, then you need to make a change in the criteria part of the DMax() Function as given below:

 s = Nz(DMax("ProdSeq", "Products", "Category = ‘" & i & "’"), 0)